ArchGPT/insomnium/DEVELOPMENT.md

 ## Technical Debt

-This is just a brief summary of Insomnia's current technical debt.
+This is just a brief summary of Insomnium's current technical debt.

 - Loading large responses (~20 MB) can crash the app on weaker hardware.
 - Bundling `libcurl` (native module) has caused many weeks of headaches trying to get builds working across Windows, Mac, and Linux.
 More expertise here is definitely needed.